Cooking Gorgeous

 Serving Suggestions

-Serve pickled red cabbage alongside grilled meats such as Kuzu Tandir Kebab - Turkish Roasted Lamb, Joojeh Kabab (Persian Chicken Kebab), or Lamb Beyti Kebab.
-Its tangy flavor cuts through the richness of the meat, creating a delicious balance.
+Serve it with Kuzu Tandir Kebab - Turkish Roasted Lamb, Joojeh Kabab (Persian Chicken Kebab), or Lamb Beyti Kebab.
+The sharp brine cuts through richer meats and adds crunch to each bite.

 Recipe FAQs